Introducation to Hard Skills vs Soft Skills

 Conclusion

-As mentioned earlier, there is no competition between your hard skills vs soft skills; instead, they are crucial in determining your value to an employer.
-Just because soft skills are not tangible and measurable, do not make a list of skills from internet to add to your resume.
-You should learn to specifically identify your soft skills or lack of it to make progress.
+As mentioned, there is no competition between your hard and soft skills; they are crucial in determining your value to an employer.
+Just because soft skills are not tangible and measurable, do not make a list of skills from the internet to add to your resume.
+It would be best to learn to identify your soft skills or lack thereof to make progress.

 Do not use vague words which do not mean anything.
-Like you believe in and specify your hard skills in a resume, do the same for your soft skills.
-If you mention that you have good command over a language, make sure you do.
+If you believe in and specify your hard skills in a resume, do the same for your soft skills.
+If you mention that you have a good command of a language, make sure you do.
 Your interviewer may check it out for you during the interview process.
-If found you have made false claims, the whole integrity of your resume will be lost.
+If it is found you have made false claims, the whole integrity of your resume will be lost.

-Another challenge you will face is identifying your soft skill.
-You sure know what your hard skills are, but are you even aware of your soft skills?
-You may have to take some tests or conduct self- evaluation with feedback from friends and other people around you to know your strong and weak soft skills.
-Emphasize on your strong points while trying to improve over the weaker ones.
+Another challenge you will face is identifying your soft skills.
+You know your hard skills, but are you even aware of your soft skills?
+You may have to take some tests or conduct self-evaluation with feedback from friends and others to know your strong and weak soft skills.
+Emphasize your strong points while trying to improve over the weaker ones.

-Make sure you create a good balance between your hard skills vs soft skills and use them to your advancement in career.
+Make sure you balance your hard and soft skills well and use them to advance your career.

 Recommended Articles